Close

 Peak Processing Periods

 December-February and July-August: Extended processing times due to holiday seasons and increased applications.
-Plan additional 5-10 business days during these periods.
+Plan an additional 5-10 business days during these periods.
 Off-peak months (March-June, September-November): Faster standard processing.
+Document requests typically allow 10 business days for response, and delays in responding extend overall timelines significantly.

 Essential Documentation